 - Boxcar 312 – Built 1894 in Portland, ME, for the Wiscasset & Quebec Railroad,

 - Boxcar 147 – Built 1916 in Philips, ME for the Sandy River & Rangely Lakes Railroad,

 - Boxcar 132 – Built 1912 in Phillips, ME for the Sandy River & Rangely Lakes Railroad,

 - and Combine 11 – Built 1885 Laconia Car Co., Laconia NH for the Franklin & Megantic Railroad.

 Locomotive No.1, as well as the Boxcars and Combine, require extensive preservation work in the future.
 They are currently protected from the elements by a roofed pavilion.
 The roof will be replaced during 2019 with funds from the Mildred H. McEvoy Foundation and the Elizabeth Ann Leach Foundation.
 If you’d like to make a gift to help with the costs, click here and write Static Display Roof in the comments line.

-Locomotive No.2 was selected several years ago by staff and volunteers for restoration to full steam operations.
+Locomotive No.2 was selected nearly a decade ago by staff and volunteers for restoration to full steam operations.
 Extensive progress has been made during 2016 and 2017 as you’ll see in the image gallery below with support from the Amherst Railway Society, the Tom E. Dailey Foundation and many individuals.
-To donate directly to this long-term restoration effort, make a gift online and write Baldwin Restoration in the comments area of the form.
+To donate directly to this restoration effort, make a gift online now.
+An anonymous donor is matching the next $5000 in donations received.
 If you prefer, mail a check to Boothbay Railway Village, Baldwin Restoration, P.O.
 Box 123, Boothbay ME 04537.
 To discuss your gift in advance please contact Margaret via email or by phone at 207-633-4727.